-In September 2017, U.S. federal authorities signed a covered agreement with the European Union ("EU"), on matters including reinsurance collateral.
-This agreement requires U.S. states to adopt, over the next several years, laws removing reinsurance collateral requirements for reinsurance ceded to a qualifying non-U.S. reinsurer domiciled in an EU jurisdiction.
+On September 22, 2017, U.S. federal authorities signed a covered agreement with the European Union ("EU"), on matters including reinsurance collateral.
+This agreement requires U.S. states to adopt, within five years from the execution of the covered agreement, laws removing reinsurance collateral requirements for reinsurance ceded to a qualifying non-U.S. reinsurer domiciled in an EU jurisdiction.
+The National Association of Insurance Commissioners (the "NAIC") is currently revising the Credit for Reinsurance Model Law and Model Regulation in order to bring them into compliance with the terms of the covered agreement.
+Additionally, in late December 2018, the U.S. Department of the Treasury and the Office of the U.S. Trade Representative entered into a covered agreement with the U.K., which will extend the benefits of the U.S., EU covered agreement to the U.K. after the withdrawal of the U.K. from the EU, commonly known as Brexit.
 We cannot currently predict the impact of these changes to the law or whether any other covered agreements will be successfully adopted, and cannot currently estimate the impact of these changes to the law and any such adopted covered agreements on our business, financial condition or operating results.

-The following table sets forth our exposure to our principal reinsurers in our U.S. life insurance subsidiaries as of December 31, 2017:
+The following table sets forth our exposure to our principal reinsurers in our U.S. life insurance subsidiaries as of December 31, 2018:

+Re insurance

-(Amounts in millions) Reinsurance recoverable
+(Amounts in millions) rec coverable

-UFLIC (1) \$ 14,255
+UFLIC (1) \$ 13,975

-RGA Reinsurance Company 1,255
+RGA Reinsurance Company \$ 1,423

-Munich American Reassurance Company

-Riversource Life Insurance Company (2) 490
+Riversource Life Insurance Company \$ 458

-General Re Life Corporation 429
+General Re Life Corporation \$ 458

+Munich American Reassurance Company \$ 435